Skip to main content (Press Enter).

 U.S., Qatar and allies enhance regional defense during Exercise Ferocious Falcon 6

-A U.S. Air Force B-52 Stratofortress aircraft assigned to the 96th Expeditionary Bomb Squadron flies with Qatari Rafale (right) and U.S. F-16 fighter jets (left) during exercise Ferocious Falcon 6 in the U.S. Central Command area of responsibility, Nov.
-17, 2025.
+Militaries from the U.S., Qatar, Italy, the United Kingdom, Turkey and France participate in the exercise Ferocious Falcon 6 live-fire demonstration within the U.S. Central Command area of responsibility, Nov.
+20, 2025.
 Ferocious Falcon 6 is a biennial, Qatar-hosted multinational joint exercise designed to enhance lethality and combat efficiency among U.S. and allied forces.
-This photo illustration removed the KC-135 aircraft tail to prevent distraction from the formation.
-(U.S. Air Force photo illustration by Tech.
-Sgt.
-Nicholas A. Monteleone)
+(U.S. Air Force photo by Senior Master Sgt.
+Richard P. Ebensberger)

 Details